Costs involved in purchasing property

-We can categorised costs into three different types; Government Costs, Loan Establishment Costs and Purchasing Costs.
+We can categorise costs into three different types; Government Costs, Loan Establishment Costs and Purchasing Costs.
 We’ve also outlined which of these costs you will need to pay upfront and which are ongoing.

-If and how the you need to pay will depend on the following factors:
+If and how you need to pay will depend on the following factors:

-- the state or territory the property in located in
+- the state or territory the property is located in

 - the type of property type